Updated April 6, 2026

 If it's your first visit to the cave you might want to start out with the Historic Extended tour.
 Most first timers take the Historic tour.
 The extended version gives you more information and you likely won't have as many people on your tour.
 As impressive as the cave is, its history is equally as impressive.

-So line up the cave tours you want to take before you head to the Park, get your tickets, timed entry or anything else you'll be needing ahead of time.
+So line up the cave tours you want to take before you head to the Park, get your timed entry tickets ahead of time.

 You will be needing a car as Mammoth Cave Natl.
 Park does not have a free shuttle system like some of the other national parks do.
 So if you're flying into Kentucky, you'll need a rental car.